Free Shipping & Easy Returns

 When Will Bluetooth 6 Be Available?

-On top of that, Bluetooth 5 allows users to share audio to two devices simultaneously, letting users create surround sound speaker systems in their own homes.
+On top of that, Bluetooth 5.4 allows users to share audio to multiple devices simultaneously, letting users create surround sound speaker systems in their own homes and in public settings.
 Not to mention, with improved frequency hopping, you’re less likely to experience disconnections.

 Sources: